freenas/freenas-docs/userguide/system.rst

 %brand% can use cloud services for features like :ref:`Cloud Sync`.
 The credentials to provide secure connections with cloud services are entered here.
-Supported services are Amazon S3, Backblaze B2, and Google Cloud Storage.
+Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage are supported.

 Select
 :menuselection:`System --> Cloud Credentials --> Add Cloud Credential`